pyscript/docs/docs/user-guide/dom.md

 #### Creating a new element

-New elements can be created by using the `pydom.create` method and passing the type of element being crated.
+New elements can be created by using the `pydom.create` method and passing the type of element being created.
 Here's an example of what it looks like:

 (To execute and explore the following code, click on the "load" button.
 The result will be conveniently displayed in the box on the below of the code example)